hazardland/db.php/readme.md

 }

 ```
 *Note: Class handler always returns boolean value.
-True if save succeded or false if failed.
+True if save succeeded or false if failed.
 Along other reasons save might fail if you have denied update or insert for this table.
 You can deny insert or update with class PHPDoc modifiers or from $database->path->to->class->insert = true/false / $database->path->to->class->update = true/false.*

 ## Force insert object to table
 ```php